 When Is a Transvaginal Ultrasound Performed?

-There are many reasons a transvaginal ultrasound might be necessary, including:
+are many reasons a transvaginal ultrasound might be necessary, including:

-- an abnormal physical exam
+- an abnormal pelvic or abdominal exam

 - unexplained vaginal bleeding